H3VR-Modding/Mason/docs/src/getting_started/preparation.md

 2. Does the `ModName` of the directory match the `ModName` of the manifest?

 If the checks pass, it will use the `AuthorName` from the project directory.

+The author field must be a valid Thunderstore team name (same restrictions as a package name), so an author that does not match this will cause a failure.